-In 1971 Mary came to New Zealand and looked for support to establish music therapy here.
-Mary knew Temple White, renowned musician (and father of Life Member Judith White), who had become her friend and mentor.
+In 1971 she came to New Zealand and looked for support to establish music therapy here.
+Mary knew Temple White renowned musician (and father of Life member Judith White) who had become her friend and mentor.
 She visited schools and hospitals, rest homes and individuals throughout the country.
-One of the people she spoke to was Richard (Dick) Simpson a prominent Wellington solicitor who agreed to help support the establishment of music therapy in New Zealand.
+One of these people was Dick Simpson a prominent Wellington solicitor who agreed to help support the establishment of music therapy in New Zealand.
 A committee met in 1972 and started the development of the New Zealand Society for Music Therapy that was incorporated in 1973.
-The same year Mary married Freddie Lindgren in Mallorca where they settled.
-However Mary continued her support with an initial gift of \$20,000 to support a fund that would promote the development of music therapy in New Zealand.
-Other support came in various forms over the years with smaller gifts for individual projects.
+Mary returned to Mallorca and continued her support with an initial gift of \$20,000 to support a fund that would promote the development of music therapy in New Zealand.
+Other support came in various forms over the years with smaller gift for individual projects.
 Mary Lindgren is the founder of music therapy in New Zealand.
-(Information from MThNZ Website www.musictherapy.org.nz, 2023)

-A Lifetime Achievement Award for Dr Daphne Rickson, ONZM

-At the recent World Congress of Music Therapy, in Vancouver Canada, Adjunct Professor Dr Daphne Rickson, ONZM, was announced as the 2023 recipient of World Federation of Music Therapy's Lifetime Achievement Award.
+(Information from MThNZ Website www.musictherapy.org.nz, 2023) A Lifetime Achievement Award for Dr Daphne Rickson, ONZM Page |3 Music Therapy New Zealand At the recent World Congress of Music Therapy, in Vancouver Canada, Adjunct Professor Dr Daphne Rickson, ONZM, was announced as the 2023 recipient of World Federation of Music Therapy's Lifetime Achievement Award.
 This is the World Federation's highest honour, awarded every three years to an individual who is deemed to have made significant contributions to the field of music therapy.

-(Photo: Daphne, left, receiving her award with Dr Anita Swanson WFMT president, right)

-The citation acknowledged Dr Rickson's prodigious contributions to the field of music therapy both nationally and internationally; her lifetime of dedication to music therapy and the furtherance of the field through practice, teaching, and research; and her generous sharing of her vast knowledge with others by presenting at conferences throughout the world and authoring or co-authoring numerous peer-reviewed articles and books.
+(Photo: Daphne, left, receiving her award with Dr Anita Swanson WFMT president, right) The citation acknowledged Dr Rickson's prodigious contributions to the field of music therapy both nationally and internationally; her lifetime of dedication to music therapy and the furtherance of the field through practice, teaching, and research; and her generous sharing of her vast knowledge with others by presenting at conferences throughout the world and authoring or co-authoring numerous peer-reviewed articles and books.